xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 $ Cmd> Record
 ```

-The user is required to do the first demonstration, and the data are saved in [record](data/record/).
+The user is required to do the first demonstration, and the data is saved in [record](data/record/).
 The first demonstration is then processed offline by Matlab script [preprocessing](https://github.com/xhtsansiro/Shared_Control/blob/main/Data_Analysis/01_Implementation/preprocessing.m).
 Afterwards, save the position and velocity data in folder [data](data/)